vmware/versatile-data-kit/CONTRIBUTING.md

 # Development Workflow
 A typical development workflow has the following process:
 - Create a topic branch from where you want to base your work, naming your branch according to our naming convention.
-For example `person/<github-username>/<feature-name>`.
+For example, `person/<github-username>/<feature-name>`.
 - Make commits in logical units.
 - Use clear commit titles and commit descriptions.
 - Push your changes to the topic branch in your fork.